-It’s a great injustice to presume that people who are scammed by scammers are naive or stupid.
+It’s a great injustice to presume that people who have lost money to online swindlers are naive or stupid.
 At MyChargeBack, we know better.
-Having spoken with thousands of scam victims the world over, we can tell you that stereotype is simply not true.
+Having spoken with thousands of such victims the world over, we can tell you that stereotype is simply not true.

 Sure, anyone’s immediate gut reaction may provoke the mind to ask “How could they have fallen for that?”
 A quick Google search probably could have discovered some sort of notice about the scam.
 Investment scams in particular, especially those involving fake binary options, forex and CFD brokerages, are well documented.
 Government oversight agencies like the U.S. Commodities Futures Trading Commission (CFTC), Britain’s Financial Conduct Authority (FCA), the Australian Securities and Investments Commission (ASIC), and many others like them issue warnings on an ongoing basis identifying brokerages that operate in their countries without the proper licenses.